gocardless/gocardless-pro-java/README.md

     .execute();
 ```

+### Retrying requests

+The library will attempt to retry most failing requests automatically (with the execption of some that are not safe to retry).
+If you want to override this behaviour (for example, to provide your own retry mechanism), then you can use the `executeWrapped` method in place of `execute`.
+This returns an `ApiResponse` object, which also gives access to the response status code and headers.

 ### Handling errors

 Any errors will result in a `GoCardlessException` being thrown.
 If the error is due to an error response from the API, then an appropriate subclass of `GoCardlessApiException` will be thrown, providing more information about the nature of the error.
 This will be one of: